Fifixex/bullui/README.md

 <a href="/">Docs</a> ·
 <a href="/">Components</a>

-🏛 An aesthetic UI library inspired by soft vintage vibes. <br> Bringing a nostalgic yet modern touch to your projects with minimal, sleek, and functional design.
+🏛 **Bullui** (`/ˈbʊl.u.aɪ/`) is an aesthetic UI library inspired by soft vintage vibes. <br> Bringing a nostalgic yet modern touch to your projects with minimal, sleek, and functional design.

 ## Made with ❤️